 - Renewable energy supplied 24% of Australia’s electricity in 2019.

 - Australia is on track for 30% renewables by the end of 2020 (Australia’s Clean Energy Regulator)

 - Australians are NOT using a small amount of renewable energy.

 Australia has a target of net-zero carbon by 2050, by default.
 It’s by default because each state & territory has this target, not the Federal government.

-Australia is developing a low-cost renewable energy industry.
+Australia is increasing renewable generation and generating cheaper electricity.
 As our renewable generation increases, our electricity-based industries will become more cost-competitive and their products more marketable in a carbon-constrained world.